Brad Garcia: Notable cases

-Garcia was also part of the legal team representing El Paso County, Texas in a suit challenging the diversion of U.S. Department of Defense funds to build a border wall.
+Garcia was part of the legal team representing El Paso County, Texas, in a suit challenging the diversion of U.S. Department of Defense funds to build a border wall.

 In 2019, Garcia represented a man seeking better mental health treatment in a Pennsylvania prison.
 A unanimous panel of the United States Court of Appeals for the Third Circuit ruled in favor of the prisoner.

 In 2019, Garcia was co-counsel for Jason Daniel Sims, who pleaded guilty to being a felon in possession of a firearm, in violation of 18 U.S.C. § 922(g)(1).
 Sims was sentenced as an armed career criminal, and he appealed.
 The Armed Career Criminal Act ("ACCA") imposes a mandatory fifteen-year minimum sentence on a defendant convicted of being a felon in possession of a firearm or ammunition who has three or more previous convictions for violent felonies or serious drug offenses.
 18 U.S.C. § 924(e)(1).
 The district court designated Sims an armed career criminal based on four convictions: two Arkansas residential burglaries and two serious drug offenses.
 Sims appealed, arguing that his previous Arkansas burglary convictions do not qualify as violent felonies and that he therefore lacks the three or more convictions necessary to qualify as an armed career criminal.

 In 2020, Garcia was the counsel of record in June Medical Services, LLC v.
-Russo, challenging Louisiana’s law requiring doctors who perform abortions to have admitting privileges at a local hospital.
+Russo, challenging Louisiana's law requiring doctors who perform abortions to have admitting privileges at a local hospital.

 In 2022, Garcia was co-counsel for Bel Air Auto Auction, Inc. in their lawsuit against Great Northern Insurance Company.
 Bel Air's claims stemmed from Great Northern's denial of insurance benefits Bel Air asserts Great Northern owed it to cover business loss Bel Air incurred during the COVID-19 pandemic.